cngshow/isaac_rest/API ChangeLog.md

     * Added terminologyType field to RestMappingSetVersion, which is always populated.
     * In RestSearchResult, when the referencedConcept is requested to be returned, the concept chronology now includes the terminologyType information.
     * In RestIdentifiedObjectsResult, when the identified object is a concept, the terminologyType information is now returned.
+    * Added a 'description' field to RestIdentifiedObject, which is ONLY populated when the service is deployed in debug mode, and then, is only (sometimes) populated.
+        This field should NOT be relied on for production use, it is a developers debug tool.

 * 2017/05/17 - 1.13.0
     * Changed the RestConceptNode and RestTypedConnectorNode objects, recursively replacing all concept sequences with corresponding RestIdentifiedObject.